alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 `||||`     `1234`
 ---------  -------------------

-Table: Altered schematic for all possible PN for stage 4x
+Table: Altered schematic for all possible PN for stage 4

-Since the string for each code above contains a single character - `x` or `|` - for each possibility, it's more like an *a choose b* combinatorial problem.
-But note that we have code strings of varying lengths.
+Since the string for each code above contains a single character -- "`x`" or "`|`" -- for each possibility, it's more like an *a choose b* combinatorial problem.
+But note that we have strings of varying lengths.

-With a little thought and you can see that the length of each string is $n$ minus the count of $x$ in the string.
-And from there we can break this down into $_n\mathrm{C}_r$ expressions for combinations of `x` in the code:
+With a little thought you can see that the length of each string is $n$ minus the count of $x$ in the string.
+And from there we can break this down into $_n\mathrm{C}_r$ expressions for combinations of `x` in the string:

 Code       string length $x$ count Combinations for $x$ occuring
 ---------  ------------- --------- -----------------------------